-- 17.11.4 Practice shall be limited to each sports season as defined under each sport.
-Up to five (5) practices from one (1) sport may be transferred to another sport except football in the same season provided practice in the succeeding sport begins within three (3) school business days following the last practice in the previous sport. - 17.11.5 A coach of a school team (paid or volunteer) may conduct practice only during the WIAA sport season. - Q&A 17.11.6 One (1) day is equal to one (1) practice for purposes of meeting the minimum practice requirements. - Q&A 17.11.7 Schools may conduct practice or contests during any six days of the week.
+17.11.4 Practice shall be limited to each sports season as defined under each sport.
+Up to five (5) practices from one (1) sport may be transferred to another sport except football in the same season provided practice in the succeeding sport begins within three (3) school business days following the last practice in the previous sport.

-- Practice and/or competition may be held on a nationally recognized holiday. - Practice on a game day shall not allow an athlete to become eligible for competition on that day.
+Practice on a game day shall not allow an athlete to become eligible for competition on that day.